dotherightthing/traktor-live-v1/README.md

 * `loopback/Devices.plist`

-Automatically loaded by the AppleScript app, otherwise double-click to load.
+Automatically loaded by the AppleScript app.

 ---